zahidalidev/CS-Material/Web & ROR.md

 ### Model layer
 - The Model layer represents the domain model (such as Account, Product, Person, Post, etc.) and encapsulates the business logic specific to your application.
 In Rails, database-backed model classes are derived from ActiveRecord::Base.
 Active Record allows you to present the data from database rows as objects and embellish these data objects with business logic methods.
 Although most Rails models are backed by a database, models can also be ordinary Ruby classes, or Ruby classes that implement a set of interfaces as provided by the Active Model module.
+- A **scaffold** in Rails is a full set of model, database migration for that model, controller to manipulate it, views to view and manipulate the data, and a test suite for each of the above.

 ### View layer
 - The View layer is composed of "templates" that are responsible for providing appropriate representations of your application's resources.
 Templates can come in a variety of formats, but most view templates are HTML with embedded Ruby code (ERB files).
 Views are typically rendered to generate a controller response or to generate the body of an email.
 In Rails, View generation is handled by Action View.